 The Crust (optional or use your favorite crust)

-- Melt the butter and crush the graham crackers.
-You can use a food processor or we just put them in a gallon storage bag and use a rolling pin to crush them to save on dishes.
+• Melt the butter and crush the graham crackers.
+You can use a food processor or even just put them in a gallon storage bag and use a rolling pin to crush them.

-- Add the pumpkin pie spice (the ¼ tsp amount for crust) and brown sugar (the 1 TBSP for crust) to the graham cracker crumbs.
+• Add the ¼ teaspoon pumpkin pie spice and the 1 tablespoon brown sugar to the graham cracker crumbs.
 Pour the crumb mix into the melted butter and stir well.

 The Filling